ja153903/baruch-mth3300/spr2025/introduction/lecture.md

 - I'm Jaime Abbariao
 - Graduated from Baruch in 2017 and NYU in 2020
-- Currently a software engineer at [Figma](https://www.figma.com) working on the user growth team
+- Currently a software engineer at [Figma](https://www.figma.com)

 <!-- end_slide -->

 # About this class

-- We meet on Tuesday and Thursday at 5:40pm (unless Baruch is on one of those weird schedule)
+- We meet on Tuesday and Thursday at 5:40pm in 6-125
-- Class will be fast-paced as there's a lot of material to cover
+- Class will be fast-paced
-  - If you do think that it's going way too fast, please tell me to slow down.
-- We'll explore topics like REST APIs and even UI development with Python
+- Mixed focus on implementing math-related problems and practical tools

 <!-- end_slide -->

 # Syllabus

-Here is a link to the [syllabus online](https://www.jabbariao.com/baruch-mth3300/spr2025).

 ## Course grading